fubaritico/date-time-picker/README.md

 Tests have to be written for `DateRangePicker`.

-A migration to Tailwind 4.x is planned.

-A complete rework of the package generation and publication will be done soon.
+Some integration tests will be done in real projects.

 ### Issues

 Wrong output offset after selecting a date range.

+#### CSS issue

+Due to the number of safelist CSS classes used, tailwind has to generate potential utility classes at build time.
+This leads to a large CSS file size.

+To mitigate this, a rework of the CSS strategy will be done.
+CSS modules will be used to scope styles to the component, and only the necessary classes will be generated.

 ## Properties